Veragin/Programing-class/GoodPractise.md

 # Good practice

+## Dont repeat yourselfs

 ## Functional programing

 -   work with immutable simple data objects
 -   if you need to modify object => create a new one

 ## Dont use else => return